Patriot Games (film): Filming

 Shooting began on November 2, 1991.
 The budget was initially $28 million, but was raised to $40 million by Brandon Tartikoff.
 The movie was filmed on location in areas around London, at Royal Naval College, Greenwich, and at Pinewood Studios.
 Scenes were also filmed at the U.S. Naval Academy in Annapolis, Maryland.
 Jack Ryan's home was filmed on the California coast and made to look like it was in Maryland.

 The scenes set at a terrorist camp in Libya were filmed in the desert near Brawley, California.
 To make the attack on the camp appear as infrared footage, actors wearing black body suits were filmed from a helicopter and the resulting video images were reversed in post-production.

 Patriot Games was the first movie to be allowed to film at the George Bush Center for Intelligence, CIA Headquarters.

-Filming also took place at Aldwych underground station for a sequence later in the film.
-Harrison Ford accidentally hit Sean Bean with a boat hook while shooting the final scene; Bean has a scar over his eye as a result.
+Filming also took place at Aldwych tube station (closed 1994), which was then only being used for weekday peak hour service, for a sequence later in the film.

 Test audiences in April 1992 responded negatively to the original ending, which had Jack Ryan and Sean Miller fighting underwater.
 The ending was re-shot with a more explosive finale.
-The reshoots and marketing caused the film's budget to expand to $65 million.
+The reshoots increased the film's production budget to $45 million, and with the marketing budget included, the cost to the studio was $65 million.
+While reshooting the scene, Harrison Ford accidentally hit Sean Bean with a boat hook; Bean has a scar over his eye as a result.

-The numerous changes between the film and the novel caused Clancy to distance himself from the film production.
-Clancy was unhappy with the script and Ford's portrayal of Ryan.
-During production asked for his name to be taken off the film.
+Before seeing the film, numerous differences between the script and the novel caused Clancy to distance himself from the film production.
+Clancy was unhappy with details of technical items scripted to be shown onscreen, and complained about the age of then-49-year-old Ford, as compared to the 34-year-old Baldwin, to portray his vision of Ryan.
+During production he asked for his name to be taken off the film.
 He complained that the final attack scene was "unrealistic" and that he had not been shown any rushes.
-He said he was not sure a film would be made of Clear and Present Danger "because I think Patriot Games will turn out so bad."
-However, Tartikoff later met Clancy to show him a rough cut of the film, and assuaged his concerns enough to guarantee that he would work with the studio again.
+He said he was not sure a film of Clear and Present Danger would be made, as the script for Patriot Games meant it "will turn out so bad."
+However, after meeting with Tartikoff and actually seeing a cut of the film, which did not – in fact – contain the details that Clancy mistakenly thought were going to be in the film, Clancy was "impressed with how the movie depicted the CIA's intelligence-gathering process", and stated that he looked forward to working with the studio on the adaptation of Clear and Present Danger.